 (John Collier does spring to mind again.
 He did a story about a murderous plant – Green Thoughts - but more importantly he often wrote about male dissatisfaction with women, a dissatisfaction which in some cases leads to his heroes abandoning them for less demanding alternatives, like, say, a shop window dummy – in Special Delivery - or, in the novel His Monkey Wife… well, do I really need to go into detail?

-Collier’s work is far more elegant and exquisitely-written than anything here, but if we were to imagine Jay Fairbank being in a dialogue with Collier, then her take on a similar scenario manages – perhaps through its very lack of style – to let the misogynistic roots of his black humour show.)
+Collier’s work is far more elegant and exquisitely-written than anything here, but if we were to imagine Jay Fairbank being in a dialogue with Collier, then her take on a similar scenario manages – perhaps through its very lack of style – to let the misogynistic roots of his black humour show through.)

 In the last and longest segment, in which Kim Novak (would have been Rita Hayworth, had she not walked off set) plays a literary agent flirting with a Hawaiian client (Michael Petrovitch) who, to her irritation, seems more distracted by her daughter (Mary Tamm).
 He appears to be more than distracted in fact, and is soon declaring his undying love and planning to elope with her – though this is merely a ruse: what he really wants (naturally) is a virgin who can be cooked and eaten at a ritual feast which will save the soul of his dying mother.
 Or something.